South Fork American River 1 day Trip Lower Gorge Run

 Includes one night camping, breakfast and a deli-style lunch

 Trip Departures: Every weekend, April thru October and every Monday thru Friday, June thru August.
-Groups of 8 or more may schedule a trip any day of the week.

-Meet us at 9:30 AM weekends and 10:30 AM midweek at our private camp where, after a brief orientation, we will begin our 13 mile journey down the Lower Gorge of the South Fork American.
+Our 1 day trips include camping the evening before your trip and breakfast the next morning.
+After breakfast and a brief orientation, we will begin our 13 mile journey down the Lower Gorge of the South Fork American.
 Our Lower Gorge trip begins at our camp as we float a swift but mellow section of the river allowing everyone to perfect their paddling skills in preparation for the challenging American River Gorge.
-After a delicious 'deli-style lunch (on midweek trips we have lunch at our camp prior to begining the trip) we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
+After a delicious 'deli-style lunch we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
 Our journey ends on the warm, still waters of Folsom Lake where an awaiting bus or van shuttles you back to the meeting place around 4:30 PM.

 Our South Fork, Middle Fork and North Fork American River trips all meet at the EARTHTREK EXPEDITIONS CAMP in Lotus on the South Fork American.
 Following are driving directions to our camp.